Blend a beginning consonant or consonant blend with -ack to make words such as back, quack, and track.

 - 3x5 index cards

-- Make Way for Ducklings by Robert McCloskey (Viking Books for Young Readers, 1941) (optional)
+- Make Way for Ducklings by Robert McCloskey (optional)

-Tell the children they will pretend they are ducks while they add sounds to the -ack ending to make words such as back, track, quack, and Jack.
+The children will quack along a track while they add sounds to the -ack ending to make words such as back, track, quack, and Jack.

 Pretend to be ducks and quack

-- Before the activity, cut out the duck face masks and attach them to craft sticks.
+- Cut out the duck face masks and attach them to craft sticks.

 - Read the book, Make Way for Ducklings by Robert McCloskey to the children, pointing out that the ducklings' names all end with -ack.